Do you worry about feeding your baby corn snake?

 At first, it might only eat one pinky but can increase as your snake grows.

-With older hatchlings, you will be able to feed them to snakes one after the other, but when they are very young, it is best to only give one at a time.
+With older hatchlings, you will be able to feed them to snakes one after the other, but when they are very young, it is best only to give one at a time.

 The number of pinkies you feed your baby corn snake will also depend on the size of the pinky.